erisfully/sessions-with-sinatra-example/README.md

 Something like this would be helpful when a user is signing out.

-Data that you put into the session in one action is available to other actions that come after it:
+Data that you put into the session in one action is available to other actions that are requested after it:

         get "/" do
           session[:visited_homepage] = true